kkremitzki/kkremitzki.github.io/blog/my-freecad-project-was-accepted-into-google-summer-of-code/index.rst

 * `Neovim <https://github.com/distcc/distcc>`_ as an IDE:

-  1. Building a base, or practically pluginless
+  1. Building your base, or practically pluginless
   2. What makes an IDE?
 An overview of features
   3. Unix as an IDE, or knowing your tools
   4. Neovim with Python 2 and 3